GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 ## Rendering a Visualization

-The only required property is the `spec`, a plain Javascript Object, which instructs Vega how to render a visualization.
+The only required property is the `spec`, a plain Javascript Object, which instructs Vega.js how to render a visualization.

-Refer to [Vega Docs: Spec](https://vega.github.io/vega/docs/specification/) for more information.
+Refer to [Vega.js Docs: Spec](https://vega.github.io/vega/docs/specification/) for more information.

 The basic structure of the `spec` looks like: